 The purpose of shares in your investment portfolio is to generate both income and capital return.
 Plus, where possible, use franking credits and dividend imputations to reduce tax.
 Our experienced advisors know which company shares are likely to generate profits, return dividends and provide tax reductions for investors.

 Overloading on rental property assets is a common investment mistake doctors make.
 While we understand how buying property may feel like a safer option, that is not always the case.
-In some circumstances, purchasing through a self-managed super fund (SMSF) affords better long-term returns when you retire.
+In some circumstances, purchasing through a self-managed super fund (SMSF) affords better long-term returns when you retire.• Liquidity

 Liquidity refers to how easy your investments convert to cash.
 Your liquidy factor is an important consideration the closer you get to retirement, or the higher the probability you may need access to your cash fast.